labbces/sugarcane_RNAome/data/README.md

 # Table Documentation

-This document provides a detailed description of the columns present in the table.
+This document provides a detailed description of the columns present in the table AAAAAA.

 It encapsulates the main results derived from the master's thesis titled "Multi-genotype analyses of long-ncRNA in Sugarcane", authored by Felipe Vaz Peres.

 The data presented in this table highlights key findings from the study, focusing on the identification, classification, and functional characterization of non-coding RNAs and long non-coding RNAs (lncRNAs) across 48 sugarcane genotypes present in the Sugarcane Pan-Transcriptome.

 ## Columns Description

 ### 1. **Pan Category**
    - **Description**: This column categorizes the gene based on its presence across different species in the pan-transcriptome.
 It helps in understanding the conservation and distribution of the gene across the sugarcane pan-transcriptome.
-   - **Possible Values**: Hard-core, Soft-core, Accessory and Exclusive.
+   - **Possible Values**: Hard-core, Soft-core, Accessory, Exclusive.

 ### 2. **Gene**
    - **Description**: This column lists the gene identifier.
 In the context of this project, a gene is defined as a cluster of transcripts grouped using **MMSeqs2** with the following parameters: `-s 5.7 --cov-mode 2 --cluster-mode 2 -c 0.8 --min-seq-id 0.8`.